Periop 101 Support and FAQs

 Contact AORN Experience Services at [email protected] with any questions.

-Administrators can select student seat types when sending email invites through the Facility Agreement Page.
+Administrators can select learner seat types when sending email invites through the Facility Agreement Page.
 For assistance with changing a seat type, contact Experience Services at [email protected].
 Changes to seat types may only be applied to learners who have not started the course.

-Preceptor and Student Registration
+Preceptor and Learner Registration

 Curriculum Resources